12 amazing footballers who don’t really like football from Vieri to Ronaldinho…

 Despite winning 34 international caps for Wales, Nytanga told us in 2019, that he – and a good number of his professional colleagues – are far less interested in the game they play than onlookers might imagine…

-Batistuta was and is as cool as fuck, and part of nonchalant air may have been down to the fact that he didn’t real care a great deal for the game.
+Batistuta was and is as cool as fuck, and part of nonchalant air may have been down to the fact that he didn’t really care a great deal for the game.

 Once, when interviewed on Argentinian telly, he said: “I do not like football, it is just my profession.”